merkletreeibc/.github/profile/README.md

 # Cosmos Stack

 The Cosmos Stack is the most widely-adopted and battle-tested Layer 1 blockchain technology stack, in production with 200+ chains today.
-It is performant, customizable, and EVM-compatible, and offers engineers full end-to-end control of their blockchain infrastructure and implementation.
+It is performant, customizable, and EVM-compatible, offering engineers full end-to-end control of their blockchain infrastructure and implementation.

 The Stack is modular by design; use pre-built code modules or integrate custom features and logic for your use case, compliance needs, governance, consensus, and performance requirements.
 The Cosmos Stack is open-source.